awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    + **s3ExportPath** – The Amazon S3 data repository that you want to export new or modified files to\.
 Specify the `fsx-csi/export` folder that you created in step 1\.
    + **deploymentType** – The file system deployment type\.
 Valid values are `SCRATCH_1`, `SCRATCH_2`, and `PERSISTENT_1`\.
 For more information about deployment types, see [Create your Amazon FSx for Lustre file system](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started-step1.html)\.
 **Note**
-The Amazon S3 bucket for `s3ImportPath` and `s3ExportPath` must be the same, otherwise the driver cannot create the Amazon FSx for Lustre file system\.
+The Amazon S3 bucket for `s3ImportPath` and `s3ExportPath` must be the same, otherwise the driver cannot create the FSx for Lustre file system\.
 The `s3ImportPath` can stand alone\.
 A random path will be created automatically like `s3://ml-training-data-000/FSxLustre20190308T012310Z`\.
 The `s3ExportPath` cannot be used without specifying a value for `S3ImportPath`\.

 1. Create the `storageclass`\.